Lima Memorial Health System Logo

 Home Care

-Wash the area right away with soap and water.
+Wash the area right away with soap of any type and water.
 Quickly washing the area can prevent a reaction.
 However, it most often does not help if done more than 1 hour after touching the plant's sap.
-Flush the eyes out with water.
+Flush the eyes out with water for at least 15 minutes.
 Take care to clean under the fingernails well to remove traces of toxin.

 Carefully wash any contaminated objects or clothing alone in hot soapy water.
 DO NOT let the items touch any other clothing or materials.

-An over-the-counter antihistamine such as Benadryl or a steroid cream may help relieve itching.
+An over-the-counter steroid cream may help relieve itching.
+Over the counter antihistamines such as diphenhydramine (Benadryl) may be used, but are of limited benefit.
 Make sure to read the label to determine if it is safe for you to take an antihistamine, since this type of drug may interact with other medicines you're taking.

 Before Calling Emergency